Get,

 • It may have an immunomodulatory effect (may modulate the immune system)

-• It may have intellect-providing properties 4
+• It may have intellect-providing properties4

-• It may benefit brain health 1
+• It may benefit brain health1

 • It may have anti-stress activity

-• It may have memory-enhancing properties.7
+• It may have memory-enhancing properties7.

 Dr. Rajeev Singh, BAMS

-Potential Uses of Saraswatarishta:
+2. Potential Uses of Saraswatarishta for Intellectual Disability

-3. Potential uses of saraswatarishta for the brain
+3. Potential Uses of Saraswatarishta for the Brain

-In a study conducted in 2020, saraswatarishta was tested for memory-enhancing properties in animals.
+In a study7 conducted in 2020, saraswatarishta was tested for memory-enhancing properties in animals.
 The results showed that the pre-treatment with saraswatarishta benefitted memory and learning impairment caused by drugs and also enhanced memory and learning abilities.
-According to this observation, saraswatarishta may be employed as a beneficial measure for Alzheimer’s disease and dementia (impaired ability to remember and think).7 However, these studies are carried out on animals; hence, more human trials are required to support the true extent of saraswatarishta for enhancing memory in humans.
+According to this observation, saraswatarishta may be employed as a beneficial measure for Alzheimer’s disease and dementia (impaired ability to remember and think).
+However, these studies are carried out on animals. hence, more human trials are required to support the true extent of saraswatarishta for enhancing memory in humans.
 So, it is essential to seek medical advice before using saraswatarishta for any health condition.

-4. Potential uses of saraswatarishta for the heart
+4. Potential Uses of Saraswatarishta for the Heart

 The herbs in sarawatarishta, including brahmi, haritaki, and vidari, may act as a heart tonic and aid in managing heart diseases.
-In addition, the herbs in saraswatarishta may have hypotensive (blood pressure lowering) properties that might be helpful for managing heart problems.4 However, this information is insufficient and more human studies are needed to suggest the potential uses of saraswatarishta for heart health.
+In addition, the herbs in saraswatarishta may have hypotensive (blood pressure lowering) properties that might be helpful for managing heart problems4.
+However, this information is insufficient and more human studies are needed to suggest the potential uses of saraswatarishta for heart health.

 Though studies show the benefits of saraswatarishta in different health conditions, these are insufficient, and there is a need for further studies to develop the true scope of the benefits of saraswatarishta on human health.
 Additionally, every person may respond differently to saraswatarishta.
 Therefore, it is important to consult a doctor before using saraswatarishta for any medical condition.